FreeCAD/FreeCAD-render/docs/EngineInstall.md

 `CMAKE_EXE_LINKER_FLAGS`) before your build process.
 You will then get a separate 'cycles' executable compiled together with Blender.

+Arch Linux users may avoid all this hassle by using the [package](https://aur.archlinux.org/packages/cycles-standalone/) available in AUR.

 ## Set up external rendering engines in the workbench

 Once you have a rendering engine installed on your system, you have to set it